oDCM - APIs 101 (Tutorial)

 • what could you do with them?

-Browse the documentation of music-to-scrape's API.
+DO: Browse the documentation of music-to-scrape's API.

-Run the snippet below.
+Then, run the snippet below.

 import requests